-Red Tea is what people in the West mistakenly called "Black Tea".
+Red tea is what people in the West mistakenly called "black tea".
 Of course, names aren't important.
-Tea is called many things in different languages-a rose by any other name...
-But in this case calling Red Tea "Black Tea" will cause you problems as you explore the world of tea, for as you can see below there is another genre of tea called "Black Tea."
-And so if you call Red Tea "Black Tea" then what do you call Black Tea itself?
-Some say that the reason for this error lies in the 2 fact that Europeans carried the Red Tea back to Europe by ship, which took a long time and the environment in the cargo holds further oxidized, or even fermented the tea.
+Tea is called many things in different languages-"a rose by any other name..."
+But, in this case, calling red tea "black tea" will cause you problems as you explore the world of tea, for as you can see below there is another genre of tea called "black tea."
+And so if you call red tea "black tea" then what do you call black tea itself?

+Some say that the reason for this error lies in the fact that Europeans carried the red tea back to Europe by ship, which took a long time and the environment in the cargo holds further oxidized, or even fermented the tea.
 Actually, the primary reason for the confusion comes from the fact that European traders were only allowed within two hundred meters of the dock during early trade with China.
 Consequently, they never saw the tea trees, processing, etc. and all they knew about tea came from the broken pidgin of the dock merchants that sold it to them.
 This, of course, caused all sorts of confusion.

-Red Tea is picked and then goes through preprocessing piling.
+Red tea is picked and then goes through pre-processing piling.
 The tea is withered in deep piles for anywhere between twelve and twenty-four hours.
 This greatly oxidizes the tea.
 Then the tea is rolled for a long time-up to ninety minutes-which produces a thick paste on and around the leaves, further oxidizing the tea.
-Sometimes the tea is re-piled at this point to fully oxidize it.
-Red tea can be oxidized to various degrees depending on the region, but it is almost always the most oxidized of all teas, and often fully-oxidized.
+Sometimes the tea is re-piled at this point to 'fully' oxidize it (it is never 100% oxidized).
+Red tea can be oxidized to various degrees depending on the region, but it is almost always the most oxidized of all teas.
 There are other variations in some regions, like smoking the tea to add flavor.

-Much of the Red Tea in India, Sri Lanka and other places outside China is processed by machine in what is called CTC (Cut Tear Curl).
+Much of the red tea in India, Sri Lanka and other places outside China is processed by machine in what is called CTC (Cut Tear Curl).
 This low-quality tea is shredded up and oxidized in machines, primarily for use in tea bags which are meant to release all the tea has to offer in a single steeping.
 We wouldn't recommend buying such tea, though.
 The long rolling really breaks down the cell walls, which means they can release more of their essence.
-This is why Red Tea is richer, darker and has a more full-bodied liquor.
-Because of this, Red Tea is often best drunk in the morning.
+This is why red tea is richer, darker and has a more full-bodied liquor.
+Because of this, red tea is often best drunk in the morning.
 The Qi is often more in the body.